gray rectangle with angle

 • Maintenance

-Depending on their nature and cost, you may have to depreciate some expenses.
+Depending on the type and cost, you might be required to depreciate some expenses.
 For more information, see IRS Publication 946: How to Depreciate Property.

 How to minimize your taxes